 So, there you go—carob for all!

 - 2 1/2 cups natural carob chips

 - Line a smaller baking sheet with parchment paper, we used a 9 1/2” x 13 1/2” sized pan.

 1. Using a double boiler setup, bring a small amount of water to a simmer in the saucepan.
 Set your heatproof bowl on top of the saucepan, but make sure it’s not touching the water below.
-Place carob chips in heatproof bowl, stirring constantly, until all carob is melted.
+Place carob chips in a heatproof bowl, stirring constantly, until all carob is melted.

-3. Using same double boiler set up used for the carob chips, heat coconut oil until melted.
-Turn off burner, but keep heatproof bowl above the heated water.
+3. Using the same double boiler set up used for the carob chips, heat coconut oil until melted.
+Turn off burner, but keep the heatproof bowl above the heated water.
 Add Greek yogurt to coconut oil and mix.
 Add half of your raspberries to the yogurt/coconut oil mixture.
 Mix thoroughly.

 4. Pour mixture on top of cooled carob and spread evenly to cover.

 5. Decorate with remaining raspberries and sprinkle with shredded coconut.